 A while ago, we shared the worlds’ best digital marketing blogs which covered a comprehensive range of the kind of content that is being created and shared worldwide.
 And then we got to wondering, how well-versed in the Indian market with the digital era?

 An increasing number of Indian brands are going digital and the key is to keep yourself updated with the latest marketing trends and digital discoveries and use them to the best of your capabilities to expand your business.
 After all, digital media is all about growing.
 So, after a lot of backbreaking research, we got down to rounding up some of the best digital marketing blogs in India which could help you guide your way forward in the social media and digital space.
-You may also find it interesting to read our book on digital marketing insights or subscribe to our YouTube Channel.
+You may also find it interesting to read our book on digital marketing insights or subscribe to our YouTube Channel or take up the digital marketing course at DigiGrad.
 If you think we missed some amazing blogs, please do comment below and let us know.

 Founded by Aditya Gupta and Ankit Gaba, Social Samosa is the provenance of high-toned content which encompasses of agency highlights, in-depth case studies, interviews with prominent icons in the digital world, campaign reviews along with tips and tools that could help you grow profoundly in the social media expanse.
 The idea is to help businesses understand the world of social media locally and globally.